-Chionea are flightless flies that spend their days running on the surface of alpine snowfields, hence the common name “snow fly.”
-These flies are closely related to the crane fly, large flies that hang around porch lights on summer evenings.
-Chionea are extremely cold hardy– searching for mates in temperatures as low as -6°C (21°F)!
+Chionea are flightless flies that live on snow — hence their common name “snow fly.”
+Snow flies are closely related to crane flies, the large, spindly flies that hang around porch lights on summer evenings.
+Chionea are extremely cold hardy.
+We have observed them out running in temperatures as low as -12°C (10°F)!

-We need your help collecting snow flies so that we can study how the brains of these extraordinary creatures are neurophysiologically adapted for life below freezing.
+We need your help collecting snow flies so that we can study how the brains and muscles of these extraordinary creatures are adapted for life below freezing.
 The individuals that you collect will also help us learn more about their distribution and ecology.

-- Collect some snow flies using these collection instructions.
+Collecting snow flies is simple.
+Just follow these collection instructions.

 Please take a picture or video to share with us on social media (@snowflyproject)!